Table of Contents

-Planned giving is a highly beneficial fundraising option for nonprofits.
+Planned Giving is a highly beneficial fundraising option for nonprofits.
 However, it can also be challenging to understand, legally complex, and require consultation with several experts such as financial advisors, lawyers, and more.

-However, turning away from planned giving for these reasons is a huge loss of opportunity for nonprofit organizations.
+However, turning away from giving for these reasons is a huge loss of opportunity for nonprofit organizations.

 This article aims to simplify planned giving, explain commonly used terms, and explore how your nonprofit can begin a planned giving program.